Improving Warehouse Inventory Management

 If you want to get started with better warehouse inventory management, there are steps you can start taking:

-- Understand your inventory – Are the items in your warehouse line up with the value you provide your customers?
+- Understand your inventory – Do the items in your warehouse line up with the value you provide your customers?
 List out your products and make sure you have your inventory planning strategy in place.

 - Are you stocking the right items?
 Do you have the right quantities?